 We are aggressive in personal injury cases involving the reckless behavior of someone who was DUI, and, as a result, caused a life-changing car accident to occur.

-Remember, if you have been in a car accident in Florida and the driver was OUI, you have a strong case and possess a good chance of being granted a size-able award due to the driver’s negligence.
-This includes cases that result in serious injury or death.
+Remember, if you have been in a car accident in Florida and the driver was OUI, you have a strong case and possess a good chance of being granted a sizeable award due to the driver’s negligence.
+This includes cases that result in serious injury or wrongful death in West Palm.

 West Palm Beach auto accident attorneys at Fetterman & Associates, PA will dedicate themselves to making sure that you receive the compensation that you deserve after being injured by a drunk driver or someone under the influence of drugs.
 Contact us today, and we will start working for you immediately.